 Collaborative Law Procedures

-A collaborative process used to attempt to resolve disputes arising from a marriage.
+A collaborative process used to attempt to resolve disputes arising from marriage.
 Collaborative Law Procedures may also be used to draft prenuptial agreements.

 Collaborative Law Settlement Agreement